 The impractical assumptions of ‘No Change in Risk Profile of New Projects again has its inbuilt drawbacks.
 The risk is a very wide term and is affected by a big list of factors.
 Under that situation, assuming no change in the risk profile of new projects would be very unrealistic.
 Let us assume two situations:

-- Company Expanding in its Own Industry: The assumption can be reasonably true if the company is expanding in its very own industry and the same business like the textile example given above.
-Still it is not completely true because the risk associated with installing looms in past and today may be different.
+- Company Expanding in its Own Industry: The assumption can be reasonably true if the company is expanding in its very own industry and the same business as the textile example given above.
+Still, it is not completely true because the risk associated with installing looms in past and today may be different.
 The technology may be different and complicated.
 The quality and cost aspects may be dissimilar.

 - Company Expanding in Different Industry: The assumption in this case would surely prove malicious.
-It is because FMCG and Heavy Machineries cannot have same risk profile.
-Having different risk profile, the cost of equity would also be different and therefore applying the same WACC pose a very high risk of rejecting good projects that will create value and accepting projects that will diminish the value of the shareholders wealth.
+It is because FMCG and Heavy Machineries cannot have the same risk profile.
+Having different risk profile, the cost of equity would also be different and therefore applying the same WACC pose a very high risk of rejecting good projects that will create value and accepting projects that will diminish the value of the shareholders’ wealth.

 The remedy to this problem is that the WACC should be adjusted to take effect of the change in risk.

 Difficulty in Acquiring Current Market Cost of Capital